jlafer/studio-rpt/README.md

 - endReason - the reason for ending the execution; this field must be populated in the Studio application, which can use the `Set Variable` widget to set the `endReason` variable; the suggested value is one of: `agent`, `self-service`, `timeout`, `no-match` or `error`
 - [custom execution fields]

-Each detail report provides the following fields:
+The detail report provides the following fields for each execution step:
 - sid - the execution SID
 - stepClass - the Studio widget class for this step
 - name - the Studio widget name for this step
 - idx - the index (or sequence) number of the step in the order of execution
 - transitionedTo - the name of the widget in the following step
-- startTime - the starting timestamp of the step, in ISO 8601 format (GMT)
+- startTime - the starting timestamp of the step, in ISO 8601 format
-- endTime - the ending timestamp of the step, in ISO 8601 format (GMT)
+- endTime - the ending timestamp of the step, in ISO 8601 format
 - duration - the time spent in the step, in mSec (currently rounded to one second)
 - elapsed - the elapsed time from the start of the flow execution through the end of this step, in mSec
 - result - the result reported by the Studio engine for this step
 - [custom step fields] (FUTURE)

 ## Known limitations
+- Only voice flows are currently supported by the `report` command.
 - There is no data on flow config (e.g., DTMF-allowed on menu, timeout values).
 - There is no selecting of steps by widget class - only by name(s) or other step variable.
 - There is no count of repeated menus due to a timeout.